andrew-johnson-4/SoftwareFlowcharts/README.md

 If something is wrong we welcome reports.
 However, due to procedural limitations we won't be accepting pull requests.
 This repo is intended to be automatically generated as a build artifact linking backend scrapers to frontend documentation.

+## Sources & Copyright

+All flowcharts in this project are built from official project documentations.
+If you believe that a source is not cited correctly or that something is compiled in violation of a copyright terms, please open an issue here and we will try to resolve the issue as quickly as possible.